 Their role model is the Sage of Six Paths who really was one of these, if limited to a mortal lifespan.
-The Sage is still considered a legend and god centuries after his death and with good reason; he slew an immortal beast and took its power, with which he was able to create reality from illusions, including the bijuu and the moon.
+The Sage is still considered a legend and god centuries after his death.

 Arguably, Hanma Yujiro.
 The guy has Super Strength, is Nigh Invulnerable, and can punch the forces of the nature in the face (the Other Wiki states it too).
 Also covers the point of Limited Omniscience, doesn't fly but can jump from an helicopter without parachute, and does everything just by Charles Atlas Superpower.
 And the full martial arts world plainly worships him as the Strongest Creature over the world.
 Maybe more of a Physical Demon.
 Heavens, he is called the Ogre.

-In To Aru Majutsu no Index, Fiamma of the Right attains La persona superiore a Dio, essentially making him a god.
+In A Certain Magical Index, Fiamma of the Right attains La persona superiore a Dio, essentially making him a god.
 Unfortunately, he just had to pick a fight with the guy who happens to have "The Invisible Demon" sealed inside his right hand, which Fiamma just cut off.
 Oops.
 And later on, he gets ambushed by Aleister Crowley, who, without effort, defeated the guy who just attained La persona superiore a Dio.
 However, Aiwass clearly takes the cake since it is currently the most powerful being introduced in the series.

 Saint Seiya is basically this trope, since the eponymous Saints battle for their very physical gods.
 Counting Athena, Poseidon, Ares, Hades, Artemis, Chronos... and Budah is you want to count him.
 Even Nike, sure she is a staff, but it's physical.